-Nebraska accident doctor, ready to treat you after you have suffered a personal injury in a car wreck.
-Nebraska is one of the few states that have a 4 year statue on personal injury claim.
+Nebraska accident doctor, ready to treat you after you have suffered a personal injury in a car crash.
+Nebraska is one of the few states that have a 4 year statute on a personal injury claim.
+Most states in the Us only have a 2 year statute of a lawsuit for Medical.
 Personal injuries that result from a car accident need immediate documentation from an accident doctor.
 See a doctor today after your car wreck.

 Can I go see any doctor?